Zach Mettenberger: Coaching career

 In July 2020, Mettenberger was announced as the new offensive coordinator of the Hillsboro High School football team, having previously expressed interest in coaching at the school during his playing career.

-In September 2021, he was announced as an assistant football coach for Father Ryan High School.
+In September 2021, Mettenberger was announced as an assistant football coach for Father Ryan High School.

 In February 2022, Mettenberger joined the staff of the Alabama Crimson Tide as a coaching analyst.
 He rejoined the Father Ryan staff in 2024 as the offensive coordinator and quarterbacks coach.

 On February 18, 2025, Mettenberger was announced as the new head coach at Father Ryan.